martinabrle/tiny-java/README.md

 * Test the app by opening https://{SPRING_APPS_CLUSTER_NAME}-{YOUR_APPSERVICE_NAME}.azuremicroservices.io in your browser

 ### Bonus: deploying into Spring Apps cluster with Github actions (CI/CD Pipeline)
-* copy the repoßs content into your personal or organizational GitHub Account
+* Copy the repo's content into your personal or organizational GitHub Account
 * Open your repository in the browser and select Settings->Secrets->Actions
 * Set the following variables:
 ```
 ```
 * Follow the TODO LINK and create a TODO
 * Give "Key Vault Administrator" and "Owner" permission to the TODO on the subscription you are going to deploy into.
-This may not be ideal if you are not using a separated subscription for each workload as a part of some landing zones; the alternative is to modify deployment scripts so that these do not create resource groups and give RBAC contributor,owner and Key Vault administrator roles to TODO on the reasource group ```{YOUR_RG_NAME_rg}```.
+This may not be ideal, if you are not using a separated subscription for each workload as a part of your landing zones; the alternative is to modify deployment scripts so that these do not create resource groups and give RBAC contributor,owner and Key Vault administrator roles to TODO on the reasource group ```{YOUR_RG_NAME_rg}```.
 However, using a subscription per workload and giving TODO these permissions allows you to have ```{YOUR_RG_NAME_rg}``` not only automatically deployed, but also automatically deleted.
 By deleting the resource group, Azure Resource Manager makes sure that resources have been deleted in the right order.
 * Create a variable "AZURE_CREDENTIALS" and copy the output of ``` TODO ``` into it
 * Run the infrastructure deployment by running *Actions-cicd-spring-apps-infra* manually; this action is defined in ```./tiny-java/.github/workflows/cicd-spring-apps-infra.yml```
 * Run the code deployment by running *Actions->cicd-spring-apps* manually; this action is defined in ```./tiny-java/.github/workflows/cicd-spring-apps.yml```